TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 ### File IO Rules

-Most languages have either built in utilities or functions in a standard library used to both read and write files.
-Most file input/output functions follow a similar pattern througout many programming languages.
-A string to the path of the file and a "mode".
+Most languages have built-in utilities or functions for reading and writing files.
+Many of these input/output functions follow a similar pattern across programming languages: a string to the path of the file and a "mode".
 A mode is how the files is opened.
-Will the file be opened for reading or writing or even both?
+Will the file be opened for reading, writing, or even both?
 Will the file be appending new content?
 Truncated?

+In general, a File IO solution should perform the following:

+1. Write some arbitrary content to a file
+2. Read back that content and print it to the user

-First, begin with writing a file to disk.
-It's better to put it in a separate function to keep the script/main function clean and modular.
-This should also be done to the read file function.
-In the write function it should show how to open a file with write abilities and write some contents to the file.
-Before closing the file, you should first call the appropriate function to "flush" to make sure everything is written to disk.
-Then close the file.
-There should be basic error checking to show how to know if opening a file didn't work or if an I/O related error occurred.
+More specifically, begin with writing a file to disk.
+In the write function, you should show how to open a file with write abilities and write some contents to the file.
+Before closing the file, you should ensure everything is written to disk.
+Then, close the file.
+There should be basic error checking to confirm file opening was successful.

-With the read file function open the file with read abilities.
+With the read file function, open the file with read abilities.
 Most higher level languages offer a way to read line by line or even transfer the whole contents into a string.
-Best way to read the file is to loop line by line and do some processing.
-It doesn't have to be much.
-Simply printing it onto the screen is enough.
+One way to read the file is to loop line by line and do some processing.
+Printing each line to the screen is enough.
 Like in the write function, make sure there is some basic error checking.

 ### Quine Rules